 Architectural forms, geometric shapes, structured patterns and vivacious colours distinctly identify the works of Jasmine Mansbridge.
 Spread across the great expanse of the side of Hamilton Flooring Xtra (49 Thompson Street) is a one-of-a-kind Jasmine Mansbridge mural.
 Squaring its way around windows, popping with pinks and exhibiting art excellence, this masterpiece is yours to appreciate.

 Working in conjunction with artist Roger Edwards, Jasmine Mansbridge took brush to paint and co-created the mural in the Community Pocket Garden.
-Located in Corriedale Lane, the garden houses not only this magnificent mural (featuring Jasmine’s striking shapes and Roger’s yellow-faced honeyeater bird) but also two more works of art; sculptures by Dean Bowen and a Teepee installation from Trevor Flynn.
+Located in Corriedale Lane (off Gray Street), the garden houses not only this magnificent mural (featuring Jasmine’s striking shapes and Roger’s yellow-faced honeyeater bird) but also two more works of art; sculptures by Dean Bowen and a Teepee installation from Trevor Flynn.

 Not only withstanding environmental factors but embracing them as part of the art, Phil Price’s wind-activated kinetic sculpture takes pride of place in the centre of Hamilton’s CBD, at the intersection of Gray and Brown streets.
 You cannot miss its bright red hue that will first captivate you and then entrance you with its gentle movements.